deus369/zoxel/docs/build_guide.md

 ```
 > android
 ```
-make install-android-sdk    # installs android sdk, ndk for android builds make android                # builds an android apk and pushes it to device (uses gradle)
+make install-android-sdk    # installs java, android sdk, ndk for android building make android-create-key     # create a storekey in ~/.keys directory to use for signing a release build make android                # builds, installs and runs and android release build make android-dev            # builds, installs and runs and android dev build make android-dev-debug      # builds, installs, runs and debugs and android dev build
 ```
 > lost little lambs
 ```